danyshaanan/tcmount/README.md

 * * *
 ### Feedback
+* If you enjoyed this tool, please star it on Github!
-* I'd love to get any feedback you might have, to my email address, which is my username at gmail dot com.
+* I'd love to get any feedback you might have, to my email address, which is my username at gmail dot com, or through Github if it's about the technicalities.
-* More material appreciation is welcome in the form of bitcoins, to the address in [this page](http://danyshaanan.com/bitcoin).
+* More material appreciation is welcome in the form of bitcoins.
+My address can be found on [this page](http://danyshaanan.com/bitcoin).